Costco at Westgate West Shopping Center

 • Adding a roof over the loading docks.

-Costco understands there are other topics of interest from the community that require ongoing discussion, including:
+Costco understands there are other topics of interest from the community, including:

 Transportation Analysis